shshemi/tabiew/README.md

 ```bash
 tw <path_to_csv(s)>
 ```
-Options:
-- `--no-header`: Use this option if the CSV file does not contain a header row.
-- `--ignore-errors`: Ignore parsing errors while loading the CSV file.
-- `--infer-schema`: Set the schema inference method.
-Options are no, fast, full, and safe.
-- `--quote-char`: Set the quote character.
-- `--separator`: Set the separator character.
-- `--theme`: Set the theme.

 To open TSV file(s), use:
 ```bash
 tw <path_to_tsv(s)> --separator $'\t' --no-header
 ```
 To open parquet file(s), use:
 ```bash
 tw <path_to_parquet(s)> -f parquet